AbhishekKamat6/Hangman/hangman/README.md

 Primary use case -: It will help you to control instructins to be executed during different lifecycle events Secondary use case -: In useEffect we write a code to get the data

+npm init -y -: Initializes a new Node.js project by creating a package.json file